SinghTushar20/Learn-to-Code/03-Computer Graphics/Modern OpenGL/Readme.md

 - We have 2 functions in OpenGL to check for errors i.e. `glGetError` and `glDebugMessageCallback`.

+## Renderer

+- Rendering is the act of drawing the modelled objects on screen.
+- The renderer is the piece of code that take the list of properties for modelling an object and draws the actual object on the screen (or in an offscreen canvas to be composited on screen with the other objects later).
+  - The renderer is like the factory where we give a bunch of data in the form of like a vertex buffer, an index buffer, a shader or whatever and the renderer make that appear in the screen.

 ## Textures

 - A texture is a 2D image (even 1D and 3D textures exist) used to add detail to an object.